[Exclusive] EU report on Turkey includes possible tourism sanctions

 His military intervention in Libya was "detrimental to the EU's effective contribution to the UN arms embargo implementation" there, they noted.

-And Turkish warfare in northern Syria and northern Iraq had caused "large-scale displacements" amid "reports of human rights abuses against the civilian population".
+And Turkish warfare against Kurds in northern Syria and northern Iraq had caused "large-scale displacements" amid "reports of human rights abuses against the civilian population".

 The EU strategy paper will be discussed by foreign ministers in Brussels on Monday.

-EU leaders will also use it as a basis for talks on long-term Turkey relations at a video-summit on Thursday.
+EU leaders will also use it as a basis for talks on Turkey relations at a video-summit on Thursday.

-For his part, Erdoğan showed his friendly face in a video-conference with the EU Commission and Council presidents on Friday, where they discussed more EU money for refugees in Turkey.
+For his part, Erdoğan showed his friendly face in a video-conference with the EU Commission and Council presidents on Friday, when they discussed more EU money for Syrian refugees in Turkey.

-But he showed an uglier face on Saturday when Turkey suddenly pulled out of an international treaty to curb violence against women.
+But he showed an uglier face on Saturday, when Turkey pulled out of an international treaty to curb violence against women.

-EU foreign policy chief Josep Borrell and US president Joe Biden urged him to reverse his "dangerous message" for women and girls' safety in Turkey.
+EU foreign policy chief Josep Borrell and US president Joe Biden urged him to reverse his "dangerous message".

-But Erdoğan, the same day, surprised them again by sacking his central bank chief over an interest-rate hike designed to stabilise inflation in Turkey's brittle economy.
+But Erdoğan, the same day, surprised the West again by sacking his central bank chief over an interest-rate hike, which was meant to stabilise inflation.

 Elephants in room